uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * If multiple features are selected, the user will be prevented from drawing.

+#### `modeConfig` (Object, optional)

+* If action: `transformRotate` means the feature will be transform rotated by default the pivot as centroid.

+* If pivot: [120, 5] means the point is used as pivot for rotate. if the value is null or undefined then pivot is centroid.

+* If usePickAsPivot: true, means the pivot will be nearest point of feature for mouse pointer position. pivot value is ignored.

 #### `selectedFeaturesIndexes` (Array, optional)

 * Default: `[]`